JOKERTONIGHT/JOKERTONIGHT/README.md

 - 👋 Hi, I’m PALA, an undergraduate in Nanjing University
 - 👀 I’m interested in ml, cv (working on ) and XRs (pure interest for now )
-- 🌱 I’m currently learning logic-based deduction
+- 🌱 I’m currently learning multimodal large language models (MLLMs)
-- 💞️ I’m looking to collaborate on combining deep learning and logic methods
+- 💞️ I’m looking to collaborate on combining deep learning and other science areas
 - 📫 Reach me: jianhanjin01@outlook.com

 <!---